Are prescription coupons accepted by the Express Scripts PharmacySM?

 What are the drawbacks, if any, of using prescription coupons?

 Certain retail pharmacies do accept manufacturers' coupons.
 Your health plan does not encourage coupon use, however, because it could lead to higher costs for you later.
 Coupons cannot be included with home delivery prescriptions, although you may be able to send your coupon to the manufacturer for a rebate or partial rebate, if the manufacturer allows it.
-Coupons can't be used with Medicare prescription drug plans, either.
+These coupon offers are not available for patients enrolled in Medicare, Medicaid, or other federal programs, or where prohibited by law.

 Ultimately, you and your health plan save the most when you fill prescriptions with generic drugs whenever possible.
 If a generic isn't available, consider using a brand-name drug that's less expensive.
 Ask your doctor which alternative would be right for you.
 For medications you need to treat an ongoing condition, such as high blood pressure or high cholesterol, you'll typically pay even less by using your home delivery service.